TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering: Task Progressive Curriculum Learning

 Specifically, a VQA backbone $f$ parameterised by $\theta_{r}$ at training iteration $r$ calculates the samples scores as following:

 where $\ell$ is the binary cross entropy loss.
 Note that the scores are calculated for all samples in $\mathcal{D}$ in each iteration $r$.
 Unlike previous works \cite{lao2021superficial} that estimate difficulty for each sample, we need to assess the difficulty per-task.
 Since the loss in Eq.\eqref{eq:loss} is estimated for each sample, we need an aggregate metric that represents the whole task.
 One option here is averaging the sample losses in each task.
-However, we noticed that the mean can be misleading as some tasks coincide on means despite the big discrepancy in their loss ranges \update{(check the experiments in Sec. \ref{sec:eval_dist_difficulty})}.
-To tackle this issue, we propose a distributional score that captures the difficulty of all samples belonging to the task.
+However, we noticed that the mean can be misleading as some tasks coincide on means despite the big discrepancy in their loss ranges (check the experiments in Sec. \ref{sec:evaluation}).
+To tackle this issue, we propose a distributional score of losses that captures the difficulty of all samples belonging to the task.
 Thus, we create a distribution of scores for each question type.
 Then, we track the distributional divergence across iterations.
-Question types whose distributions change significantly across iterations are considered harder \cite{zhou2020curriculum}.
+Question types whose loss scores distributions change significantly across iterations are considered harder \cite{zhou2020curriculum}.
 This is analogous to the way the instance-based CL methods \cite{zhou2020curriculum, dai2023dmh} track the loss fluctuations across iterations as a reliable difficulty scoring mechanism (i.e. better than instantaneous hardness).
 Unlike them, we track task loss distributions rather than individual samples.

-Formally, we first map $\mathcal{S}_r$ into $[s^1_r,\cdots, s^T_r]$, where \update{$s^\tau_r \in \mathcal{R}^M$ denotes the scores histogram for question type $\tau$ where $m$ is the histogram bins} (details in the supplementary).
+Formally, we first map $\mathcal{S}_r$ into $[s^1_r,\cdots, s^T_r]$, where $s^\tau_r \in \mathcal{R}^M$ denotes the scores histogram for question type $\tau$ where $M$ is the histogram bins (details in the supplementary).
 Then, we estimate the tasks scores as the distributional divergence between the scores of the last two iterations.
-Specifically, for the histograms $s^\tau_r $ and $s^\tau_{r-1}$ supported on $\mu$ and $\nu$ respectively, we calculate:
+Specifically, for the histograms